Dr-Gecko/Bensen/README.md

 - Get more videos for the animal commands.
 - Show how to download and host bot.
 - Add more commands.
-- Implement better failsafes then just the bot shutting down
+- Implement better failsafes then just the bot shutting down.
-- Add more gifs for the boop command
+- Add more gifs for the boop command.
+- Add more insults to the insult command.